 Everything you need to know about the Ethereum Fusaka upgrade

-Ethereum’s network is preparing for its next major upgrade called Fusaka, scheduled for December 3, 2025.
+Ethereum’s network is preparing for its next major upgrade called Fusaka, targeting Q4 2025.
 As one of the most ambitious scaling and infrastructure improvements since The Merge, Fusaka is set to enhance Ethereum’s performance while laying the foundation for broader Layer-2 adoption and decentralized applications (dapps).

 This article explains Fusaka’s core features, why it matters for the network and its stakers, and what actions are required to prepare.